Let's Explore Kubernetes:

 Having the components grouped into a burger pod means that the burger can be cooked and assembled at any table by any chef.

-A Pod is a group of one or more containers with shared storage and network resources and a specification for how to run the containers.
+A Pod is a group of one or more containers with shared storage, shared network resources, and a specification for how those containers should run.

-For example, the IT Business chooses to group a front-end community image, audio database vendor image and their noise reduction effect custom image within a single pod.
+For example, the IT business chooses to group a front-end community image, audio database vendor image, and noise reduction custom image within a single pod.

 Checkpoint Click here to check in and see what you've learned so far